-Individual counseling appointments, express/walk-in counseling, online counseling
+• Individual counseling appointments, express/drop-in counseling, and online counseling

+- Student Information

-- Orientation
+- Online and In-Person Orientation Orientation

 - Student Educational Plans (SEPs)

 - Academic progress/probation/dismissal counseling

 - Transfer course selection for UC, CSU and private universities

-- Certificate and associate degree requirements
+- Information on certificate and associate degree requirements

 - Instruction of guidance courses

-- Assessment and interpretation of career inventories
+- Assessment and interpretation of personality, interest and career inventories

 - Referrals to other support services

-- Career exploration
+- Career exploration advisement

 - Success workshops

-How To Schedule An Appointment With a Counselor
+How To Meet With a Counselor

-New students may make an appointment with a Counselor after completing Orientation, Assessment, and Counseling (OAC).
+New students may make an appointment with a Counselor after completing Orientation, Assessment, and First Semester Ed.
+Plan Counseling (referred to as OAC).
 OAC is completed online through WebAdvisor.
 Students who select Norco College as their home college may schedule a counseling appointment by visiting the counseling website at www.norcocollege.edu/services/counseling.
-If a student is unable to keep an appointment, we ask that the student call and cancel or reschedule 24 hours prior.
-Counseling hours vary by term.
+If a student is unable to keep an appointment, please call and cancel or reschedule 24 hours prior.
+Drop-In Counseling is available to all students on a first come first serve basis.
+Counseling hours vary by semester or term.
+Counseling services are offered in the Learning Resource Center, the Career and Job Placement Center and the Counseling Department.
 The Counseling Department is located on the second floor of the Student Services building.
 For further information, call (951) 372-7101 or visit the counseling website.